endes0/SIGMA-AS-226/README.md

 * 8192 Bytes
 * Connected to the battery
 * It keeps the programmed text
-* Connected to the EPROM, maybe the EPROM reloads the default data the RAM if the battery is low?
+* Connected to the EPROM, maybe the EPROM reloads the default data to the RAM if the battery is low?
 ### EPROM
 [Intel D27128](https://archive.org/details/IntelD27128Datasheet)
 * 128 Kb